-Prerequisite: BIOL-2244 of BIOL-3115 with a grade of "B" or better.
+Prerequisites: BIOL-2244 or BIOL-3115 with a grade of "B" or better.
 A study of processes required for normal human development, including fertilization and implantation, gastrulation, neurulation, and development of the major body systems.
 Additionally, students will discuss the pathologies associated with failure of these normal developmental processes.
 Lecture - 3 hours.
 This course is normally offered in the spring semester of odd numbered years.